young people with boarder or renters

 Task type: Boarders/Renters

-step three – contacting a young person
+step two – contacting a young person

 Note: Use existing approved methods to contact the young person.